List of Final Destination characters

 Sawa and Larter have central roles in the first film, with Larter returning for the second.
 Todd has a supporting role in all films except the fourth, with a voice-only cameo in the third.
 Cook, Winstead, Campo and D'Agosto have central roles in the second, third, fourth and fifth installments, respectively.
 In the sixth film, Bassinger played the visionary of the opening sequence, while Santa Juana portrayed the lead.

 The American supernatural horror film series Final Destination features a large cast of characters, many of whom were originally created by Glen Morgan and Jeffrey Reddick, with contributions from James Wong (who directed and wrote the first and third films), J. Mackye Gruber (who wrote the second), Eric Bress (who wrote the second and fourth), Eric Heisserer (who wrote the fifth), and Guy Busick and Lori Evans Taylor (who wrote the sixth).
 The series comprises six films: Final Destination (2000), Final Destination 2 (2003), Final Destination 3 (2006), The Final Destination (2009), Final Destination 5 (2011), and Final Destination Bloodlines (2025).

 The Final Destination films focuses on characters who experience a sudden premonition of themselves and several other people dying in a catastrophic accident, only to escape the event moments before it turns into a reality.
 The survivors are later killed one by one through bizarre accidents caused by an unseen force that creates complicated chains of cause and effect frequently resembling Rube Goldberg machines in their complexity.
 The series is noteworthy amongst others in the horror genre because the "villain" is not the stereotypical slasher or monster, but Death itself—occasionally seen as a shadow or a wind gust—which manipulates the environment in deadly ways to reclaim the lives of the survivors.

 The list of characters includes those who died in the initial premonitions and those who died among the survivors.
 Characters are listed in alphabetical order, and are arranged by chronological appearance.
 Unnecessary characters are excluded, for example, those who do not affect the story heavily.
 The characters' status indicates whether they are alive, deceased, or if it is unknown.

 Introduced in Final Destination

 The Flight 180 survivors (from left to right): Valerie Lewton (Kristen Cloke), Billy Hitchcock (Seann William Scott), Carter Horton (Kerr Smith), Terry Chaney (Amanda Detmer), Clear Rivers (Ali Larter), Alex Browning (Devon Sawa), and Tod Waggner (Chad Donella).

 Final Destination is the first film in the Final Destination series.
 It focuses on high school student Alex Browning, who has a premonition about a catastrophic plane explosion that will kill everybody on board.
-He leaves the plane along with six other people—his best friend Tod Waggner, his arch-rival Carter Horton, Carter's girlfriend Terry Chaney, fellow classmates Clear Rivers and Billy Hitchcock, and their teacher Valerie Lewton—just before the explosion occurs, but Death begins to claim the lives of the survivors in the same order they should have died on the explosion.
+He leaves the plane along with six other people—his best friend Tod Waggner, his arch-rival Carter Horton, Carter's girlfriend Terry Chaney, classmates Clear Rivers and Billy Hitchcock, and their teacher Valerie Lewton—just before the explosion occurs, but Death begins to claim the lives of the survivors in the same order they should have died on the explosion.